qgis/QGIS-Documentation/docs/training_manual/introduction/mapviewnavigation.rst

 #.
 Click on the |zoomFullExtent| :sup:`Zoom Full Extent` button.

-As you zoomed in and out, you might have noticed in the Status Bar, the :guilabel:`Scale` value changes.
+As you zoomed in and out, notice that the :guilabel:`Scale` value in the Status Bar changes.
 The :guilabel:`Scale` value represents the Map Scale.
 In general, the number to the right of :guilabel:`:` represents how many times smaller the object you are seeing in the Map Canvas is to the actual object in the real world.

 .. figure:: img/map_scale.png
    :align: center